Chart Color Schemes

 Wheelers Hill's health metrics closely align with national benchmarks.

-Common health conditions are seen across both young and old age cohorts at a standard level.
-Private health cover is high, with approximately 55% of the total population (~11,116 people) having it.
-The most prevalent medical conditions are arthritis (7.9%) and asthma (5.9%).
-A majority, 70.5%, report being completely clear of medical ailments, compared to 75.3% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 30.5% (6,133 people), compared to Greater Melbourne's 17.5%.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+Common health conditions are seen across both young and old age cohorts at a fairly standard level.
+Approximately 55% of the total population (~11,116 people) have private health cover, which is very high.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.9 and 5.9% of residents respectively.
+70.5% of residents declare themselves completely clear of medical ailments, compared to 75.3% across Greater Melbourne.
+As of 2016, 30.5% of residents are aged 65 and over (6,133 people), which is higher than the 17.5% in Greater Melbourne.
+Health outcomes among seniors in Wheelers Hill are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health